Floor Plan Template

 By creating a plan, you can also anticipate challenges with the project and identify a budget, the resources you’ll need, and a timeline for completion.

 Create your own floor plan

-Making your own floor plans is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share them.
-Get started by selecting the Floor Plan template, then take the following steps to make one of your own.
+Get started by selecting the Floor Plan Template, then take the following steps to make one of your own.

 Use shapes to create objects in your room.
 The template already has shapes you can use, copy, or rearrange.

 Make your model to scale.
-If you’re modeling an existing building, take measurements of the walls, doors, appliances, and furniture.
+If you’re modeling an existing building, take measurements of individual walls, doors, appliances, and furniture.
 Whether you’re a seasoned interior designer or a homeowner looking to redesign a room, it’s important to have accurate measurements of the space.
-You can use squares on the infinite canvas to represent units of measurement to fit everything to scale (e.g. a foot, a meter, a yard).
+You can use the squares on the infinite canvas to represent units of measurement to fit everything to scale (e.g., a foot, a meter, a yard).

 Add architectural features such as doors, windows, and appliances.
 Use shapes or even images to visualize them in your floor plan.

 If necessary, add in more furniture.
 Double-check to make sure the furniture is to scale.

 So you have the template and the tools, but what exactly goes into an effective floor plan